aaronater10/sfcparse/README.md

 Import or Export industry-common, or custom, data, config, and save files for your python program or script

-Works with json, yaml, ini, xml using the common & native libraries, and you can use python data types for your data (literally use python data types as stored values)
+Works with json, yaml, ini, xml using the common & native libraries, and you can use python data types for your data (literally use python data types as stored values importing them securely vs just importing a .py file)

 Use built-in features for easily formatting your data and other quick and easy tools like getting the hash of a file